Addressing the changing connections landscape

 The Market (directed by policy)

-An open market for generation and demand which drives developers to apply only to secure their place in the pipeline as in many cases the connection timescales cause long lead times.
+An open market for generation and demand which drives developers to apply only to secure their place in the pipeline.

 Contract icon